Back to Tutorials

 Understanding the Grassroots AI Architecture

 Before diving into code, let's understand why this architecture matters for production deployments.
 The key insight from the ATLAS experiment's expected performance analysis is that "It encourages a grassroots effort to develop AI technology, which can inspire innovation but is not a major industry shift" [2].
-This means we're building something practical and deployable, not trying to revolutionize the field.
+This means we're building something practical and deployable, not trying to transforms the field.

 Our pipeline will consist of three core components: